 Utah State University (USU) is committed to the open access (OA) dissemination of research.
 Because USU recognizes the important role fully open access journals play in the changing landscape of scholarly communication, as well as the economic realities authors face in choosing to make their works fully OA, there are a number of channels for economic support of OA publishing.
 In addition, the USU Faculty Senate passed an OA policy in 2012; Policy 586, “Open Access to Scholarly Articles” ensures that authors retain some copyright to their articles published in traditional journals.

 USU Libraries demonstrates its commitment to the open access (OA) dissemination of research by seeding a fund to underwrite the journal processing fees of USU authors who choose to publish their research articles in peer-reviewed, reputable fully OA journals.
-Current USU faculty, students, and staff are eligible for funding and can apply at the Open Access Funding Initiative page.
+Current USU faculty, students, and staff are eligible for funding.

 Office of Research new faculty start-up funding may be reallocated to provide funds for open access publishing.
 If you would like to reallocate some of your budget, please submit a request to Branden Blanchard at email@example.com.
 The Office of Research strongly suggests that all faculty work through the USU Libraries to ensure that funds are used in the most efficient way possible when publishing open access.